-In Year 2022, the Committee had reviewed and discussed the following issues at its meeting:
+In Year 2023, the Committee had reviewed and discussed the following issues at its meeting:

-- 1. to review the composition and structure of the Board. - 2. to review the scope of responsibilities of the Directors. - 3. to consider and recommend Mr. Feng Jianzhong and Ms. Leung Yuen Man to the Board for their appointment as an independent non-executive Director of the Company. - 4. to review and confirm the independence of all the independent non-executive Directors.
+- 1. to review the composition and structure of the Board. - 2. to review the scope of responsibilities of the Directors. - 3. to review and confirm the independence of all the independent non-executive Directors.